BiggieFudge/QbitRemoteDownloader/README.md

    - Verify username/password in `.env` file

 3. **"No results found"**
-   - Check your TorrentLeech API token
+   - Check your Prowlarr API key
-   - Verify your TorrentLeech account has access
+   - Verify your Prowlarr instance is running
+   - Ensure TorrentLeech indexer is configured in Prowlarr
    - Try different search terms

 4. **"Failed to add torrent to qBittorrent"**